Saint Francis Health System, Medical Office Building and Ambulatory Surgery Center

 Saint Francis Health System expands their presence in Tulsa

-The new medial office building includes a 30,000 square-foot ambulatory surgery center, serving Tulsa Bone and Joint.
-The center is equipped with pre-operative areas, eight operating rooms, a post-anesthesia care unit, a sterile processing department, and administrative support areas.
+The new medical office building includes a 30,000-square-foot ambulatory surgery center.
+The center brings together everything needed for seamless surgical care —pre-operative areas, eight operating rooms, a post-anesthesia care unit, sterile processing, and administrative support — all under one roof.

 A cohesive architectural expression